 A captivating, powerful and luminous story from a bestselling, award-winning author about a mother, a daughter, and the great Greenland shark.
 Wrapped up in mesmerising illustrations and presented as a deluxe hardback, this is a perfect gift for the holiday season, for 9+ fans of Philip Pullman, Sally Gardner and Frances Hardinge.

-A captivating, powerful and luminous story from a bestselling, award-winning author about a mother, a daughter and the great Greenland shark.
-Wrapped up in mesmerising illustrations and presented as a deluxe hardback, this is a perfect gift for the holiday season, for 9+ fans of Philip Pullman, David Almond and Frances Hardinge.
+A captivating, powerful and luminous story from a bestselling, award-winning author about a mother, a daughter, and the great Greenland shark.
+With mesmerising black and yellow illustrations and presented as a deluxe hardback with tracing paper inserts, this is a perfect gift for 9+ fans of Philip Pullman, David Almond and Frances Hardinge.